15 Aug Ways to Lower Your Energy Bill

 Wash Your Clothes in Cold Water

 Americans have very high hygiene standards compared to other countries.
 Unfortunately, those standards sometimes cost us way too much money to maintain.
 This includes the idea that we always need to wash our clothes in hot water.
 Using colder water is one of the best ways to cut costs and keep clean!
 Washing clothes in warm or cold water will cut your energy use by more than half.
 Your water heater has to work overtime when you wash your clothes in hot water.
 As long as you are using a powerful cleaning agent to wash your garments, you are not sacrificing on cleanliness!
-Warm or cold water are still very effective in cleaning your clothes while also using a considerably less amount of electricity.
+Warm or cold water will still very effective in cleaning your clothes while helping to reduce the amount of electricity.

 Check Doors and Windows for Leaks